-For the three months March 31, 2023 versus March 31, 2022
+For the three months ended June 30, 2023 versus June 30, 2022

-The Corporation has no producing revenues assets at this stage, as it's mineral properties are all at the exploration and valuation stage of development.
+The Corporation has no revenue producing assets at this stage, as its mineral properties are all at the exploration and evaluation stage of development.
+The Corporation is currently enhancing shareholders' value by exploring its mineral assets and expanding its land exploration portfolio.